goodiee/data_integration/README.md

 notebooks/conversion.ipynb
 ```
 - Used to normalize the GDP PPP dataset into a clean long format (data/gdp_long.csv, data/gdp_ppp_long.csv).
 - Makes the GDP data readable and join-friendly with the COVID time series for comparisons/insights.
+You can run just manually .ipynb file.

  ## GDP dataset note